 The deal got a lot better following the mass layoffs during the pandemic.
 The $1.9 trillion American Rescue Plan saw the federal government pay jobless Americans’ share of the premiums, granting them free coverage for up to six months.

-That’s over, as of Sept.
+That’s long gone, as of Sept.
 30. Now if you want to keep your past insurance, you’ll pay top dollar — and you can typically only stay on COBRA for a maximum of 18 months.

 Your best bet is to start looking for cheaper options right away.

 If you haven’t already done so, now’s the time to check out the Affordable Care Act marketplace.
 Anyone who doesn’t want to pony up for COBRA is entitled to a special 60-day enrollment period.

 HealthCare.gov is looking more attractive than ever, and Americans are taking advantage.
 More than 13.6 million Americans enrolled in federal and state marketplace plans between Nov.
 1 and Dec.
 15, the federal government announced last month.

 The American Rescue Plan is providing broad, reduced-cost coverage at least through 2022.

 HealthCare.gov enrollees are now paying no more than 8.5% of their incomes on their health insurance.
 And the government says four out of five consumers are able to find monthly premiums of $10 or less, after tax credits.